dbarsamian/conscriptor/README.md

 A ["Mac-assed"](https://daringfireball.net/linked/2020/03/20/mac-assed-mac-apps) markdown editor, built in SwiftUI.

-*Conscriptor* is a Markdown editor designed to make editing
+*Conscriptor* is a Markdown editor designed to make editing Markdown documents easier, more approachable, and faster.

 ### Features

-- Live offline preview with [Github's CSS](https://github.com/sindresorhus/github-markdown-css)
+- Live offline preview styled with [GitHub's CSS](https://github.com/sindresorhus/github-markdown-css) so you can see what your document looks like in real-time.
-- Syntax highlighting
+- Syntax highlighting to styling stand out.
-- Toolbar items for frequently used syntax (e.g. bold, italic, underline, strikethrough)
-- Table creation
+- Customizable toolbar with quick access to common syntax to make editing approachable.
+- Keyboard shortcuts for common syntax to make editing quicker.
+- Insert tables prepopulated with placeholders to make writing tables quicker.

 ### Planned Additions

-- Auto-completion for common syntax
+- Auto-completion for symmetrical syntax, like **bold**, *italic*, ~~strikethrough~~, and `code`.
-- Template system
+- Template creation and management to make writing common documents easy.

 ## Getting Started